 TiCCA19 – Workshops

-We are delighted to offer three full-day workshops, all delivered by world-class Melbourne IT talent.
+We are delighted to offer two full-day workshops, both delivered by world-class Melbourne IT talent.

 Scott Miles Leveraging the Power of API Testing